 Thank you so much for reading and subscribing to the Bespeaking Blog!
 We’re so glad to have you here on our birthday!

-As always, if you have any suggestions for future blogs, or words you’d like to add to this list, let us know in the comments below!
+As always, if you have any suggestions for future blogs, or words you’d like to add to this list (or have mastered some tricky English pronunciation!), let us know in the comments below!

-Erin Duffin lives in Berlin (but not for long!), is a live English teacher, yoga and breath instructor, and is an expert at recognizing one’s gait!
+Erin Duffin lives in Hamburg, is a live English teacher, yoga and breath instructor, and is an expert at recognizing one’s gait!
 (See what I did there??)